Sophia of Prussia: Death of Alexander I

 On 2 October 1920, King Alexander I was bitten by a pet monkey as he walked on the royal estate of Tatoi.
-His wounds quickly became infected and he suffered from a strong fever and sepsis.
-On 19 October, he became delirious and called out for his mother at his bedside.
-However, the Greek government refused to allow Sophia to return to Greece: they feared that the loyalists would benefit from the presence of the Queen in Athens to organize action against them.
+His wounds quickly became infected and he suffered from a high fever and sepsis.
+On 19 October, he became delirious and called out for his mother to come to his bedside.
+However, the Greek government refused to allow Sophia to return to Greece; they feared that the loyalists would benefit from the presence of the Queen in Athens to organize action against them.

-Very worried about her son, Sophia begged the government to change their mind but, aware that only her mother-in-law still found favor with Venizelists, she eventually asked Olga to go to Athens to take care of Alexander I. After several days of negotiations, the Dowager Queen obtained permission to return to Greece, but delayed by rough seas, she only arrived twelve hours after the death of her grandson, on 25 October.
+Sophia begged the government to allow her entry in the country for what would likely be a last visit with her son.
+Aware that only her mother-in-law still found favor with Venizelists, she eventually asked Dowager Queen Olga to go to Athens to take care of Alexander.
+After several days of negotiations, Olga obtained permission to return to Greece.
+But she was delayed by rough seas and arrived 12 hours after the death of her grandson, on 25 October.

 Two days later, the remains of the young King were buried in the royal crypt of Tatoi.
 Again, the government banned the exiled royals from entering the country and the Dowager Queen was the only member of the family to attend the funeral.
-The loss of her son and the impossibility to go to his funeral deeply affected Sophia; many observers now noticed the sadness that showed on the Queen's face.
+The loss of her son and the impossibility to go to his funeral deeply affected Sophia.
+Many observers noticed the sadness that perpetually showed on the Queen's face after this loss.